MVCoconut/coconut.ui/README.md

 }
 ```

-An alternative us to use `untilUnmounted`/`beforeUnmounting` (which are fully equivalent and should be picked depending on what reads more naturally) which take a `Callback<Noise>` that is executed before unmounting.
+An alternative is to use `untilUnmounted`/`beforeUnmounting` (which are fully equivalent and should be picked depending on what reads more naturally) which take a `Callback<Noise>` that is executed before unmounting.
 So for example the code above would be written like so:

 ```haxe
 class Example extends View {